 4. Help Treat Diabetes

-Also, according to a Slovakian study, raspberries could be included in the diets of individuals who are trying to manage the early stages of type 2 diabetes (23).
+Also, according to a Slovakian study, raspberries are generally rich in sugars like fructose, glucose, and dietary fibers like pectin but low in calories and could be included in the diets of individuals for type 2 diabetes management in early stages (24).

 5. Aid Weight Loss

 The amount of calories in raspberries are low, and are fat-free, so they could be a healthy addition to your weight loss diet.
-The berries are also low in glycemic index (GI).
+The berries have a low glycemic index (GI).
 Foods low in GI have little impact on blood sugar – hence, your blood sugar levels are unlikely to spike.

-The raspberry ketones could also increase fat breakdown, which might eventually contribute to weight loss (26).
-This is achieved by enhancing lipid metabolism, which appears to be the primary function of raspberry ketones (27).
+The raspberry ketones could also increase fat breakdown, which might eventually contribute to weight loss (27).
+This is achieved by enhancing lipid metabolismi XThe process through which lipids (fats)are broken down, stored, synthesized, and utilized for energy. , which appears to be the primary function of raspberry ketones (28).

 6. Boost Eye Health